Tesla Model 308U "Talisman" Radio (1956)

 Jan Philipp Wuesten at Ask Jan First Elektronik in Germany.

-Jan also emailed me a seven-page service manual at no charge.
+Jan also emailed me the service data at no charge.

 After replacing the old rectifier tube and capacitors, the radio works beautifully on all bands.